Preparation of the Dossier

 Department Letter: The letter is written by the chair (or a designated senior member of the department) and reflects the department’s evaluation (not merely the chair’s) of the adequacy of performance of the candidate -- i.e., whether he/she meets departmental expectations and goals in the various areas of responsibility.
-In addition to the analysis of work performance in the required areas (program management, professional competence, university and public service, teaching and/or research (if any), the letter includes the views of the peer group reviewing the dossier, as well as the official vote (i.e., that of the approved Voting Group) including the number of yes, no, and abstention votes and any reasons expressed for the no or abstention votes.
-There are Sample Departmental Letters in the APM.
+In addition to the analysis of work performance in the required areas (program management, professional competence, university and public service), the letter includes the views of the peer group reviewing the dossier, as well as the official vote (i.e., that of the approved Voting Group) including the number of yes, no, and abstention votes and any reasons expressed for the no or abstention votes.

 - Does the candidate see the department letter?

 - The candidate must be provided an opportunity to review the materials before they are reviewed by the Voting Group.
-The Departmental Letter, which contains the vote is also provided to the candidate before the file goes forward to the dean’s office for review.
+The Department letter, which contains the vote is also provided to the candidate before the file goes forward for review.
 This gives the candidate an opportunity to alert the chair to any factual errors.

-- What can the candidate do if he/she doesn’t agree with the department letter?
+- What if the candidate does not agree with the department letter?

 - Although the content of the letter is not negotiable, the candidate should alert the chair to factual errors.
-Once these errors are corrected, the candidate can write a rebuttal if he/she still disagrees with the department’s recommendation or wants to clarify statements made in the letter.
-Any rebuttal letter must be submitted within 10 calendar days from the candidate’s receipt of the departmental letter and his/her signature on the disclosure form (indicating that she/he has read the file and certifies that it is complete and factually correct).
-A rebuttal may be sent directly to the dean or Vice Provost-Academic Affairs if the candidate does not want to submit it via the departmental chair.
+Once these errors are corrected, the candidate can write a rebuttal if there is disagreement with the department’s recommendation or to clarify statements made in the letter.
+Any rebuttal letter must be submitted within 10 calendar days from the candidate’s receipt of the department letter for review.

 - What is the Candidate’s Disclosure Certificate?

-- In summary, what documents are in the dossier, or appended to it, when it leaves the department?
+- In summary, what documents are in the dossier, or provided as supporting documents, when the dossier leaves the department?